 “You don’t need to improve your fitness level to improve your self-perception of how fit you are,” says Adrian Taylor, PhD, an exercise researcher at the University of Exeter in England and the study’s lead investigator.
 And from there it’s only a short leap to enjoying healthier self-esteem, he adds.
 “Our self-worth is directly tied to our energy levels, our feelings of competence and our perceived attractiveness.”
 And nothing is more gorgeous than the self-assurance that comes from feeling good in your own skin.

 Annie Appleby, 45, a yoga instructor and founder of YogaForce LLC in San Francisco, took up yoga as a means to relieve stress.
 But it wasn’t until she had a checkup a few years later that she saw the full effects of her practice.
 When the doctor measured her height, they both noticed she’d grown an inch and a half.
 “I couldn’t believe it,” she says.
-“I’d always wanted to be taller; now I fit into my clothes better and feel more spacious in
+“I’d always wanted to be taller; now I fit into my clothes better and feel more spacious in my body.”

 No one has studied precisely why exercise makes you taller, but activities that stretch and strengthen muscles at the same time, like yoga or Pilates, can correct bad posture and therefore add height, says Dan Bradley, MD, an orthopedic surgeon at the Texas Back Institute in Denton, Texas.
 Hunching makes some muscle groups contract and others lengthen, he explains, which subtracts height.
 “If you actively work to bring muscles back into balance, your back will lengthen, your posture will improve and you can grow taller.”